CallistoEnterprise/library-assetslist/README.md

 To run tests, use `npm test` or `yarn test`.
 If testing misbehaves, run `npx jest --clearCache`.

+_Note about DeprecationWarning [DEP0148]: tslib library, referenced by tsdx, has deprecated "./" key in package.json, see discussion in [github](https://github.com/microsoft/tslib/issues/134).
+No safe fix was identified, manual edit within node_modules can be a temporary solution._

 ### Rollup

 TSDX uses [Rollup](https://rollupjs.org) as a bundler and generates multiple rollup configs for various module formats and build settings.
 See [Optimizations](#optimizations) for details.